mrchrear/Janitorial-Cleaning-Calculator/README.md

 - **Breakdown** section showing a detailed profit analysis.
 - Options to print the quote, download it as a PDF or capture an image of the results.
 - Built-in dark mode toggle and advanced profit optimization options.
+- Ability to switch between the kitchen calculator and a placeholder timesheet calculator while keeping preferences such as dark mode.